The Alvarez Era | Career in Photos

 Numerous former Alvarez assistants at Wisconsin have gone on to success on the professional level, among them Bill Callahan (former Oakland Raiders and Nebraska head coach), Brad Childress (Minnesota Vikings head coach), Jay Hayes (Cincinnati Bengals defensive line coach), Jim Hueber (Minnesota Vikings offensive line coach), Jeff Horton (St. Louis Rams assistant offensive line coach).

 Recently elected to the College Football Hall of Fame, Alvarez guided Wisconsin's football fortunes for 16 seasons (1990-2005).
 He has been at the forefront of the revival of the Badger athletic program during his entire tenure in Madison.
-He piloted Wisconsin to three Big Ten and Rose Bowl titles (including back-to-back in 1998-99) en route to becoming the winningest football coach in school history (118-73-4 record).
+He piloted Wisconsin to three Big Ten and Rose Bowl titles (including back-to-back in 1998-99) en route to becoming the winningest football coach in school history (118-74-4 record).
+In December, 2012 he returned to sidelines one last time and guided the Badgers against Stanford in the 2013 Rose Bowl.

 Alvarez was just the 10th coach in Big Ten history to win 100 games at one conference institution.
-His 8-3 (.727) record in bowl games with the Badgers is the best in college football history (among coaches with at least 11 bowl appearances).
 The 1993 national coach of the year, he was a two-time (1993 and 1998) Big Ten coach of the year and a finalist for ESPN's coach of the decade (1990s) honor.
 He received the Victor Award's 1999 National Coach of the Year accolade and was the 2004 AFCA Region 3 Coach of the Year.

 Alvarez retired from coaching at the conclusion of the 2005 season in order to concentrate solely on running the Division of Intercollegiate Athletics.
 He has made a lasting impression on the Wisconsin sports scene.
 His well-documented turnaround of the once-moribund Badger football program has helped to allow the school's entire athletic department to blossom into one of the nation's finest and most respected organizations in college sports.